Cherreads

 The yard fell quiet again, peaceful and safe.
 This was one of the few pure places left in the apocalypse.

 Tank didn't waste time.
-After briefly explaining the situation with Monkey and Monk—both alive but severely injured—he got straight to the point.
+After briefly explaining the situation with Monkey and Monk, who were both alive but severely injured, he got straight to the point.

 His team had gone to America.
-Three came back wounded, the losses devastating.
+Three came back wounded, and the losses were devastating to the group.

-He showed her a photo of some seeds.
+He showed her a photo of some seeds on a digital screen.
 "These are the ones from the Capital.
 After months of testing, we still can't remove the radiation completely.
-Technically, they can grow, but the germination rate's low and there might be genetic mutations or other unpredictable results.
+Technically, they can grow, but the germination rate is low and there might be genetic mutations or other unpredictable results.
 Thing is, they don't want to waste these precious seeds, so…"

 Jing Shu narrowed her eyes slightly.
 That was a loaded statement.
-She'd warned them before that the seeds carried unique radiation.
-She could purify them, but it'd cost extra time and resources.
-Back then, they'd refused and said they'd find their own solution.
+She had warned them before that the seeds carried unique radiation.
+She could purify them, but it would cost extra time and resources.
+Back then, they had refused and said they would find their own solution.
 Months had passed, and now here they were again.

 "Oh?
 So what do they want now?"